 Our initial studies were qualitative and conducted with cardiac and cancer patients who reported positive life transformations.
 The themes that emerged from interviewing patients included:

 - awareness of mortality and an accepting attitude

 - depth of relationship with family, friends, and other people

 The patient interviews and the integration of the literature guided the selection of NIH-HEALS items.
 We then conducted two studies to validate and refine the NIH-HEALS:

 - a cognitive interviewing study

-These two studies, the factor analysis and the cognitive interviewing, assisted in refining the HEAL's questions and to also reduce the items from 54 to 42.
+These two studies, the factor analysis and the cognitive interviewing, assisted in refining the NIH-HEAL's questions and to also reduce the items from 54 to 42.
 The initial examination of the factorial structure with 100 patients revealed a four factor structure.

-Cognitive interviewing is a highly recommended technique to improve the validity and relatability of questions in surveys and questionnaires.
+Cognitive interviewing which is a highly recommended technique to improve the validity and relatability of questions in surveys and questionnaires was also utilized.
 In this process, the respondents are interviewed to better understand their comprehension of the questions and the cognitive processes underlying their response to these questions.
 This is also to ensure that the respondents comprehend and interpret the questions in the way in which the question was intended.
 Cognitive interviewing was performed with 36 patients to refine the questions.

 Sloan D H, BrintzenhofeSzoc K, Kichline T, Baker K, Pinzon J P, Tafe C, Li L, Cheng M J, Berger A. (2017).
 An assessment of meaning in life threatening illness: development of the Healing Experience in All Life Stressors (HEALS), Patient Related Outcome Measures, 8: 15–21.